pergus/netbox-zabbix/docs/tagmapping_model.md

 2. **VirtualMachine Model**: Virtual machine tag mappings determine which VM attributes become Zabbix tags
 3. **HostConfig Model**: Tag mappings are used when creating Zabbix host configurations

+## Description

+The TagMapping model provides a flexible configuration system for exporting NetBox object attributes as Zabbix tags.
+This allows for rich metadata association with monitored hosts, enabling better organization, filtering, and correlation of monitoring data.

+Key features include:
+- Separate mappings for devices and virtual machines
+- Flexible field path specification using dot notation
+- Support for nested object attributes
+- Programmatic access to tag mapping configurations
+- Integration with the HostConfig model for tag application during provisioning